Dandelion Music

 Like all pre-booked professional time, missed lessons will be charged for.
 If I have notice, I will try to reschedule during teaching hours that same week, but even if you were sick, or had car trouble, I will not be able to 'bank' missed lessons to a later date.
 If I'm the one who cancels, I will always arrange a makeup lesson or give a refund.
 Or, an online lesson may be a good option for you, either Zoom or Facebook Messenger.

-Piano and cello exams are offered in person again by the Royal Conservatory of Music in January, April (piano only), June and August.
+Piano, cello, voice and theory exams are offered in person again by the Royal Conservatory of Music, in January, April (piano only), June and August.
 The RCM will also offer online lessons which can be scheduled through-out the year.
 Theory exams for Level 5 and higher are in-person the second Fridays of December and May, or online any time.

 Some students are ready to take a Level 1 exam by the end of their second year, but it's not a route the every student wants to, or should, follow.
 You don't need entry-level exams to do later grades; for some, their first exam is Level 5 or higher.
 When you have passed Level 5 practical, you must also have passed Level 5 theory to receive your certificate.